 Even during peak periods in Québec, Hydro‑Québec consistently maintains delivery volumes into New England that are well above its contractual obligations.

-If Hydro-Quebec had access to additional transmission capacity, more power could have been delivered into New England during these periods.
+If Hydro‑Quebec had access to additional transmission capacity, it could deliver more power into New England during peak periods.

-Hydro-Québec honors its contractual obligations with the same reliability levels that it ensures for domestic load.
-One way for New England to secure firm deliveries is therefore to sign contracts with Hydro-Québec.
+Hydro‑Québec has the means to honor its contractual obligations both on external markets and in Québec.
+One way for neighboring markets to secure firm deliveries is therefore to sign contracts with Hydro‑Québec.

 Has Hydro‑Québec displaced native populations due to the construction of its projects?

 Hydro‑Québec does everything possible to preserve the various types of land use, promote the pursuit of traditional activities and ensure that Aboriginal people benefit from the economic spinoffs of projects.
 Since 1975, Hydro‑Québec has signed over 30 agreements with Aboriginal nations and communities and is a leader among Canadian companies in terms of its extensive relations with these communities.

 The company ensures that they participate in all phases of its projects.
 This approach is based on relationships that respect the interests, values and culture of the various Aboriginal communities.

 For example, Hydro‑Québec worked closely with the Cree communities on the planning and construction of the Eastmain/Sarcelle/Rupert Complex.
 A special effort was made to maximize the participation of the Cree tallymen, who are responsible for managing trapline resources and harvesting activities, in developing and planning mitigation measures.
 Hydro‑Québec entrusted the implementation of several of these measures to the tallymen, thereby generating additional economic spinoffs for the Crees.
 This active involvement enabled the tallymen to resume their use of the land more quickly and to continue their traditional activities.

 Is the mercury released in lakes and rivers a health hazard for native peoples?